-Measurable objectives Follow-up and compliance measures FCC Medio Ambiente Iberia Protecting natural capital in in the management of services.
-Raise awareness of 100% of the workforce on biodiversity protection issues by 2050.
-Develop a training and awareness-raising plan for staff.
-Incorporate criteria and measures in favour of biodiversity in urban green areas and coastal environment managed through tenders.
-Increase the participation in initiatives related to biodiversity.
-Infrastructures Protect biodiversity.
-Implement a methodology to identify, measure, and assess the impact on biodiversity.
-Adopt Nature-Based Solutions (NBS).
+- Protecting natural capital in in the management of services. - Raise awareness of 100% of the workforce on biodiversity protection issues by 2050.

+- Develop a training and awareness-raising plan for staff. - Incorporate criteria and measures in favour of biodiversity in urban green areas and coastal environment managed through tenders. - Increase the participation in initiatives related to biodiversity.

+Protect biodiversity.

+- Implement a methodology to identify, measure, and assess the impact on biodiversity. - Adopt Nature-Based Solutions (NBS).

-Increase the proportion of Protect existing elements of common green areas in plots ecological value against by 5% before 2040. damage occurring during site Encourage the creation of preparation and completion of Real Estate green native spaces in new construction works.
-Real Estate developments and office buildings in 80% of free plot Maintain and improve the ecological value at sites. spaces.
-Recover green areas that Provide eco-friendly elements have been abandoned or have in 100% of buildings by 2040. zero ecological value.
+- Increase the proportion of common green areas in plots by 5% before 2040. - Encourage the creation of green native spaces in new developments and office buildings in 80% of free plot spaces. - Provide eco-friendly elements in 100% of buildings by 2040.